Wharton Mailing Lists

 - Find your list, and click the Delete List link.

-Questions?
+Additional Questions?

-Contact: Wharton Computing Student Support
+Contact: Wharton Computing Support Team

 If you have more questions about how your Alumni Mailing Address works, please contact the Alumni Relations office.